 Hang Seng’s community investment strategy is designed around four pillars:

-We collaborated with local NGOs to design and deliver 12 community investment programmes in 2020, which supported and assisted about 40,000 direct beneficiaries.
-We also made contributions to The Community Chest of Hong Kong which helped reach another 2.5 million people.
+In 2021, the Bank spent over HK$31 million in community investment, supporting local organisations to design and deliver 18 programmes for about 40,000 direct beneficiaries.
+We also made contributions to The Community Chest of Hong Kong to benefit another 2.5 million people.

 For details of community investment initiatives, please refer to our latest ESG Report.